Don't fear the unlabelled: safe semi-supervised learning via simple debiasing: Semi-supervised learning

-Even though the methods presented above produce good performances in a variety of SSL benchmarks, they generally do not benefit from theoretical guarantees, even elementary.
-Assumptions such as the cluster or the smoothness assumptions are invoked by the literature to identify cases where SSL methods would work.
-However, these assumptions are strong and restrictive and, above all, difficult to test in practice.
-For instance, \citet{scholkopf2012causal} show that depending on the causal relation between the features $x$ and the target $y$, SSL may systematically fail, even if classic SSL assumptions hold.
-With our toy example of Figure \ref{fig:toy}, we show that classic SSL may fail to generalise in a very benign setting without restrictive distributional assumptions.
-This example also shows that SSL fails even with a large number of labelled data.
-Indeed, the risk estimate is not necessarily asymptotically consistent meaning that even with an infinite amount of data the estimator would not give the correct value of the risk $\mathcal{R}$.
-Therefore models may fail to generalise even with an infinite number of labelled datapoints, as we show in Figure \ref{fig:toy}.
-For these reasons, classic SSL assumptions do not afford enough guarantees on the introduction of unlabelled data in the learning scheme in real-world applications.
-To sum up, the performance of these methods are evaluated empirically in particular scenarios chosen by the authors.
-Even if it is quite straightforward to understand the motivation behind the methods, they present no theoretical guarantees and may fail in real-world situations.
+Even though the methods presented in Section \ref{section:surrogates} produce good performances in a variety of SSL benchmarks, they generally do not benefit from theoretical guarantees, even elementary.
+Moreover, \citet{scholkopf2012causal} identify settings on the causal relationship between the features $x$ and the target $y$ where SSL may systematically fail, even if classic SSL assumptions hold.
+Our example of Figure \ref{fig:toy} also shows that classic SSL may fail to generalise in a very benign setting with a large number of labelled data.
+Presented methods minimise a biased version of the risk under the MCAR assumption and therefore classical learning theory cannot be applied anymore, as we argue more precisely in Appendix \ref{section:theoretical_guarantees_appendix}.
+Learning over a biased estimate of the risk is not necessarily unsafe but it is difficult to provide theoretical guarantees on such methods even if some works try to do so with strong assumptions on the data distribution (\citealt[Sections 4 and 5]{mey2022improved}).
+Additionally, the choice of $H$ can be confusing as seen in the literature.
+For instance, \citet{grandvalet2004semi} and \citet{Tommi03oninformation} perform respectively entropy and mutual information \textit{minimisation} whereas \citet{pereyra2017regularizing} and \citet{krause2010discriminative} perform \textit{maximisation} of the same quantities. \looseness=-1